 Center for Legal Assistance to Pollution Victims at the China University of Political Science and Law

-The Partnership works closely with the Center for Legal Assistance to Pollution Victims (CLAPV) at the China University of Political Science and Law to engage in training of legal professionals in environmental law and strengthening China's environmental governance system.
-The China University of Political Science and Law in Beijing is one of the country's top law schools.
-It also hosts CLAPV, China's premier environmental legal NGO.
-Law professor and lawyer Canfa Wang founded CLAPV in 1998.
-The center is officially registered as a civil society organization with China University of Political Science and Law, where it operates an environmental legal clinic.
+The Partnership works closely with the Center for Legal Assistance to Pollution Victims (CLAPV) at the China University of Political Science and Law (CUPL) to engage in training of legal professionals in environmental law and strengthening China's environmental governance system.
+Law professor and lawyer Canfa Wang founded CLAPV in 1998 at CUPL; one of the country's top law schools.
+The center is officially registered as a civil society organization that operates an environmental legal clinic.
 CLAPV was influential in pioneering environmental litigation in China.
 Since its inception, the Center has directly assisted pollution victims in over 210 cases.
 CLAPV continues to influence China's blossoming environmental NGO movement and build the capacity of China's legal system.